 Pure Mathematics Part II builds on the mathematical knowledge gained in Pure Mathematics Part I. It is designed to provide students with the opportunity to deepen their mathematical knowledge and skills.
-This course provides the mathematical tools required for further study in a variety of subjects, including science and engineering.
+This course provides the mathematical tools required for further study in a variety of subjects including Science and Engineering.
 Additionally, topics in coordinate geometry, vectors and calculus are discussed.
 On completion of this course, students can take the CAPE Unit I Pure Mathematics examination.
-(Prerequisites: MAT 131 minimum grade C)
+(Prerequisite: MAT131 minimum grade C)

-MAT 210 Calculus I (F or S as needed)
+MAT210 Calculus I (F or S as needed)

-This course is for mathematics, science and engineering majors.
-With a focus on algebraic and trigonometric functions, it covers limits, continuity, differentiation, curve sketching, and integration.
+This course is the first course in Calculus for mathematics, science, and engineering majors.
+With a focus on algebraic and trigonometric functions, it covers limits, continuity, differentiation, curve sketching and integration.
 Applications of differentiation and integration are also explored.
-(Prerequisite: a pass of C in MAT 135 or MAT 120)
+(Prerequisite: MAT120 minimum grade C)

-MAT 212 Calculus for Business (F or S as needed)
+MAT212 Calculus for Business (F or S as needed)

-This course introduces students to differential and integral calculus, with emphasis on graphing techniques and applications to business, economics and the social sciences.
-This course is not equivalent to MAT 210.
-(Prerequisite: a pass of C in MAT 109, MAT 110 or MAT 112).
+This course introduces students to limits, differential, and integral calculus with emphasis on graphing and applications to business, economics, and the social sciences.
+This course is not equivalent to MAT210.
+(Prerequisite: Minimum grade C in MAT 109, 110 or 112).

-MAT 213 Further Topics in Inferential Statistics and Regression Analysis (F) 4 credits

-This course is the second of a two-course sequence in the study of statistics.
-It focuses on analytic techniques used in organizing and making inferences from data for research purposes.
-Topics covered include calculating confidence intervals; hypothesis testing using data that follow, for example, a normal distribution or a t-distribution; one-way between-subjects analysis of variance (ANOVA); and multiple regression analysis.
+MAT213 Further Topics in Inferential Statistics and Regression Analysis (F) 4 credits testing using data that follows, for example, a normal distribution or a t-distribution; one-way between-subjects analysis of variance (ANOVA); and multiple regression analysis.
 The data screening process, as well as the research design, will also be incorporated.
-Use of Microsoft Excel® will support analytical procedures.
-(Prerequisite: MAT 113, minimum grade C)
+Use of Microsoft Excel®, will support analytical procedures.
+(Prerequisites: MAT113 minimum grade C)